DaisyEverard/prework-study-guide/README.md

 ## Description

-A place to store my notes for coding principles, and experiment with new concepts learned.
-I plan to continously add to and adapt this project to give me a way to access my notes in clear way whenever i need.
+A place to store some notes for coding principles, and experiment with new concepts learned.
+I plan to continously add to and adapt this project to give me a consistent way to apply and experiment with new concepts learned.

 ## Installation